danafholmes/spectacles-docker/README.md

 ----------

 This is a very basic implementation - we built a very simple Docker image to run one test in one specific scenario.
 Implementing this in production, you might want to:

-*   Modify the docker image so Spectacles is run from a shell script built into the image that accepts some environment variables so you can invoke different tests from the same Docker image

 *   Specify versions for the Looker SDK and Spectacles in the requirements.txt file and rebuild the image